CodeHunt101/prince-theatre/README.md

 npm install --prefix client
 ```

-4. Create a _.env_ file on the root directory to store your API key in an environment variable.
+4. Create a _.env_ file in the root directory to store your API key in an environment variable.
 Name it API_KEY.

 ```
 API_KEY = your_api_key